kontron/python-ipmi/docs/source/quick_start.rst

 IPMB with Aardvark
 ******************

-For :abbr:`IPMB (Intelligent Platform Management Bus)` interface with Aardvark tool you should use the followig code:
+For :abbr:`IPMB (Intelligent Platform Management Bus)` interface with Aardvark tool you should use the following code:

 .. code:: python